Deck Joist Spacing and Span Chart

 2. Local building codes

-1. Joist Spacing With Composite Decking
+1. Joist Spacing for Composite Decking

 Every deck board manufacturer puts its decking material through in-depth independent testing to find the right joist spacing.
 In almost every case, composite decking manufacturers have found that 16-inches on-center is the maximum joist spacing for their boards.
 You can find joist spacing requirements in the installation instructions for your deck boards.